ClareMSYanGit/Interop-TestSuites/FileSyncandWOPI/Docs/FssWopiTestSuiteSpecification.md

 -   The MS-FSSHTTP-FSSHTTPB test suite tests one client and one connection.

-> This is because there is no specification stated in the open
-> specification.
-By default, it is assumed that the server performs the
-> same behavior to multiple clients or to a single client.
+	This is because there is no specification stated in the open specification.
+By default, it is assumed that the server behaves the same toward multiple clients as toward a single client.

 -   Here are the prerequisities of the system under test (SUT) in the MS-WOPI test suite: